Loan Options • FHA Loans

 Upfront MIP, closing costs, and assistance.

 Part of using FHA wisely is understanding how upfront costs, monthly costs, and assistance can work together.
+The point is not just getting to closing.
+It’s making sure the structure still feels sustainable after you move in.

 • Upfront MIP: Typically financed into the loan amount rather than paid entirely in cash.